-Use this document to understand how CoreStateful stores its internal state, why that state is
+Use this document to understand how CoreStateful stores runtime state, which state each SDK

-For installation and setup, see companion guides such as Integrating the Optimization Web SDK in a web app.
-Use this document when you need to understand why state works the way it does, or when you want to extend behavior through the consumer-facing channels the SDK provides.
+For installation and setup, start with the Optimization SDK guides.
+Use this concept document when you need to understand why state works the way it does, or when you want to extend behavior through the consumer-facing channels the SDK provides.

 |---|---|---|